 If only we could get early adopters of technology and more conservative buyers in the same room!
 Surely, magic could happen?

 Of course, that’s precisely what does happen at our annual NextStep conferences, Click the link for details of past and future events.

-But, there’s no need to wait for summer to pass before confronting these fears.
+But, there’s no need to wait for our annual events before confronting these fears.
 We can get users and non-users of low-code on the same page, if not physically in the same room, now—in this article.